yeshua453/website/docs/controls/linechart.md

 ### `left_axis`

 Configures the appearance of the left axis, its title and labels.

-The value is the instance of [`ChartAxis`](#chartaxis-properties) class.
+Value is of type [`ChartAxis`](#chartaxis-properties) class.

 ### `max_x`